 Technically speaking, a payment channel is a multisig lockbox on a blockchain which is mutually controlled by you and a peer of your choice.
 A certain amount of on-chain coins is locked into the channel and you can use those coins to send and receive off-chain Lightning payments.

-You can close a payment channel and get the rest of your locked coins back to your Bitcoin wallet at any time, either by agreeing with a peer on a mutual closing transaction (which occurs quickly) or via forced channel closing if your peer does not respond or becomes uncooperative.
+You can close a payment channel and get the rest of your locked coins back to your on-chain wallet at any time, either by agreeing with a peer on a mutual closing transaction (which occurs quickly) or via forced channel closing if your peer does not respond or becomes uncooperative.